-apply for their smart ID cards at local banks following the launch of the eChannel programme by President Jacob Zuma in April 2016.
+apply for their smart ID cards at local banks following the launch of the eChannel program by President Jacob Zuma in April 2016.
 Absa, First National Bank, Nedbank and Standard Bank are the first partners.

 The South African smart ID online application process initially limited to people aged between 30 and 35 years old is now being extended by the Department of Home Affairs (DHA).

 As an Absa blog post explains, the process brings convenience and speed: "Remember how it used to take hours of queuing and around 54 days to get your green barcoded ID book?
 Those days are gone, as it will now take you less than 30 minutes in an Absa branch.
 Within 12 days, you can collect your Smart ID card."

 Improving future government services to citizens